paulaceccon/nyc-noise-research/README.md

 #### To Visualize the Results:

 1. Safari:
-   - Open *index.html* on to see the current version.
+   - Open *index.html* to see the current version.
 2. Others:
    - In progress.